December 12. Today's Birthdays

 NAMES

-Zeinolla Kabdolov (1927-2006) is the Kazakh public figure, academician of the Science Academy of Kazakhstan, people’s artist of Kazakhstan, laureate of the State Prize.
+Zeinolla Kabdollov (1927-2006) is the public figure, academician of the Science Academy of Kazakhstan, people’s writer of Kazakhstan, laureate of State Prize, honored figure of Kazakhstan and Kyrgyzstan.

-Born in Guriyev region is a graduate of the Kirov Kazakh State University.
+Born in Gurieyv (today’s Atyrau) region is the graduate of the Kirov Kazakh State University.

-The academician Zeinolla Kabdolov Foundation was founded by a group of writers, scientists and public figures in 2009 in Atyrau that established the Zeinolla Kaddolov International Award in 2012.
+The Zeinolla Kabdolov Foundation was founded in 2009 in Atyrau by a group of publ;ic figure, writers, scientists that established the academician Zeinolla Kabdollov International Award.

-Chingiz Aitmatov (1928-2008) is the writer, people’s artist of Kirgiz SSR, people’s artist of Kazakhstan, Hero of Kygyz Republic, academician of the Science Academy of Kyrgyzstan, laureate of the Lenin and three State Prizes of the USSR.
+Chingiz Aitmatov (1928-2008) is the writer, people’s writer of Kirgiz SSR, people’s wrier of Kazakhstan, Hero if Kyrgyz Republic, academician of the Science Academy of Kyrgyz Republic, Hero of Socialist Labor, laureate of the Lenin and three State Prizes pf the USSR.

-Born in Talass region of Kyrgyzstan is a graduate of the Dzhambul Zoo-veterinary College, Agriculture Institute in Frunze.
+Born in Kirgiz ASSR is the graduate of the Dzhambul zoo college, Frunze Agriculture Institute, Higher Literary Course in Moscow.

-His books are translated into more than 176 languages, published in 128 countries.
+His books are translated into more than 176 languages of the world, published in 128 countries.

-Mukhtar Kul-Mukhammed (1960) is the deputy of the Senate of the Parliament of Kazakhstan, chairman of the standing committee for international affairs, defence and security.
+Mukhtar Kul-Mukhammed (1960) is the deputy of the Senate of the Parliament of Kazakhstan, member of the standing committee for international affairs, defense and security.

-Born in China is a graduate of the Kirov Kazakh State University.
+Born in China is the graduate of the Kirov Kazakh State University.

 Has been acting since February 2018.

-Anuar Akhmetzhanov (1975) is the 1st Deputy CEO for transformation and digitalization at Kazakhstan temir Zholy JSC.
+Anuar Akhmetzhanov (1975) is the 1st Vice Minister of Digital Development, Innovations and Aerospace Industry of Kazakhstan.

-Born in Karaganda is the graduate of the Buketov Karaganda State University.
+Born in Karaganda is the graduate of the Buketov Karaganda State University, Johns Hopkins University.

 Zarina Nurlanova (1986) is the head of the Kazakh PM’s press service.

-Born in Taldykorgan is a graduate of the Kazakh Law and Humanities University, Business School, MBA, University of Business & International Studies (UBIS).
+Born in Taldykorgan is the graduate of the Kazakh Law and Humanities University, University of Business & International Studies (UBIS), МВА.

 Has been working since July 2018.